llseely626/llseely626.github.io/README.md

 * Text is smaller on narrower media screens
 * Text remains aligned most of the time

-* Note Due to the various sizes of photos returned from the API, it was difficult to keep it completely uniform on smaller screens.
+* Note: Due to the various sizes of photos returned from the API, it was difficult to keep it completely uniform on smaller screens.
 Perhaps I could find a way to select only photos with maximum dimensions to be displayed.
 This could be a feature I could add to improve this application in the future.